 Christena joined Health Forward in 2016.
 Her responsibilities include accounts payable, payroll, investment accounting and preparation of financial statements.
 Prior to Health Forward, Christena worked at a local public accounting firm specializing in nonprofit accounting and consulting, with areas of expertise in financial statements, accounting systems, internal controls, and compliance audits.
 Christena earned a bachelor’s degree in accounting from Missouri Western State University and is a Certified Fraud Examiner.

-Andres is a program officer focusing on Safety Net issues and is the co-lead of the Safety Net funding area.
+Andres is a senior program officer focusing on Safety Net issues and is the co-lead of the Safety Net funding area.
 He also reviews technical assistance requests for prospective grantees.
 Prior to joining Health Forward, Andres served as a senior community affairs advisor for the Federal Reserve Bank of Kansas City and was a director/senior program officer at the Ewing Marion Kauffman Foundation.
 Andres has a bachelor’s degree from the University of St. Mary and a Master of Science in Education from Kansas State University.

 Bradford Hart joined Health Forward in 2015 as program officer and is a co-lead for the Safety Net funding area.
 Previously, Brad was a managing director with Carnevale Associates, LLC, a national public policy consulting firm.
 Brad earned a bachelor’s degree in politics from Princeton University and a Master of Business Administration from Georgetown University.